adamcorren/global_leading_living_standards_index/README.md

 The objective of the Leading Living Standards Index is to compile a list of the foremost countries to reside in.
-To accomplish this, an analysis will be conducted employing a comprehensive set of 48 distinct metrics.
+To accomplish this, an analysis will be conducted using a set of 48 distinct metrics.
 These metrics encompass a wide array of indexes, surveys, and annual data points, collectively forming a detailed framework for assessing living standards.

 ## Index Benchmarks

 The Global Leading Living Standards Index focuses on identifying the best countries to live in, rather than ranking every country / identifying the worst.
-To ensure a higher standard for inclusion in the index, a set of benchmark criteria is introduced.
+To ensure a relatively high standard for inclusion in the index, a set of benchmark criteria is introduced.
 A country must meet all four of these benchmarks to be included:

-- Democracy: The presence of a functioning democratic system that ensures citizens' participation and representation in governance.
+- Democracy:  The presence of a democratic system that ensures citizens' participation and representation in governance.

-- Safety: A basic level of safety and security that allows for a safe environment for citizens to thrive.
+- Safety: : A basic level of safety and security that allows for a safe environment for citizens to thrive.
 A country must have a travelsafe.com safety index score of at least 50 (out of 100).